-Elizabeth Hawkins Wilson H’89, who received an honorary master of arts degree from Bowdoin in 1989, died on March 25, 2004, in Brunswick.
+Elizabeth Hawkins Wilson H’89, who received an honorary master of arts degree from Bowdoin in 1989, died on March 25, 2004, in Brunswick, Maine.